CraigKnoblauch/portfolio/notes/camera-pathing.md

 - the event for which to switch in response to

 How do I have events called anywhere and captured anywhere?

+I'm thinking it's good to have everything:
+- the construction of the area mesh
+- the managing the state of the camera
+- the event on player intersection

+handled by this entity.
+If all the logic is contained here, then it becomes a component.

+So I would have a component that:
+- Draws the camera area mesh
+- Provides an event for when the player intersects with it

+I would have a hook that switches to the provided camera on the provided event.
+I could then use that hook in other places besides the camera area components.

+## useCameraOnEvent
+Takes as prop: camera to switch to

+Returns: function handle to use for event

+It feels like I could get away with using a standard class instead of a hook, but React docs recommend using hooks when the stateful logic uses hooks itself.

+## CameraArea component
+Takes as props: mesh for camera area base, camera for the camera area

+Returns to renderer: Rigid body as a sensor.
+Calls useCameraOnEvent callback when intersection with player occurs

+# Notes from implementing
+Found that I have to select "loose edges" on export to have the camera area geometry exported.

+I think there's a lot of loose points in the ASU model and the phoenix logo model.
+When I selected "loose points" in the export, the sun and most components of the phoenix logo appeared in the middle of the level.